SiFTW/MitchellLabWebsite/content/post/fingerprints/info.md

 - Do this for every cell populations (FCS) file that you want to analyse to create a bunch of CSV files and save them somewhere on your computer.

 - Login to the computational server with the fingerprints user.
-(Link to computational server)[http://139.184.170.218:8000].
+[Link to computational server](http://139.184.170.218:8000).

 - Click on your user folder.